klsoundarya/mindspark/TESTING.md

 ### Unfixed Bugs

 - On the checkout success page, the dropdowns for "Shop" and "Account" do not transition smoothly.

+- I will look in the future to making the product disappear from the wishlist when added to the cart.

 -  500 Error When Deleted Product Exists in admin Wishlist/Cart.
   - Identified issue where removing a product from the database while it's in a admin cart or wishlist causes a server error.